 On your left, you’ll see Meibohm Fine Arts, which has been in operation for more than 110 years and offers works by an impressive group of American and international artists.
 On your right, you’ll pass the East Aurora Cooperative Market.

 Pass under the railway bridge and turn left on Riley Street.
 On your left, you’ll come to Riley Street Station, a 1917 train station converted into a bar and restaurant.
-Next door is the Healthy Zone Rink, which features the portable ice rink that was originally used on Jan.
+Next door is the Classic Rink, which features the portable ice rink that was originally used on Jan.
 1, 2008 for the first NHL Winter Classic at Bills Stadium.

 Along the way, you’ll come to two East Aurora landmarks.
 On your right, you’ll see the Aurora Theatre and Popcorn Shop, an old-fashioned movie house that opened in 1925.
 On your left, you’ll find Vidler’s 5 & 10, a deceptively huge store that has been offering everything from cookware to penny candies for more than 80 years.